 Accuracy of Public Information.
-To the extent that the Fund invests any of their assets in securities not included in the Underlying Index, the Adviser selects investments for the Fund, in part, on the basis of information and data filed by issuers with various government regulators or made directly available to the Adviser by the issuers or through sources other than the issuers.
-Although the Adviser evaluates all such information and data and ordinarily seeks independent corroboration when the Adviser considers it appropriate and when such corroboration is reasonably available, the Adviser is not in a position to confirm the completeness, genuineness or accuracy of such information and data.
+To the extent that the Funds invests any of their assets in securities not included in the Underlying Index, Impact Shares selects investments for the Funds, in part, on the basis of information and data filed by issuers with various government regulators or made directly available to Impact Shares by the issuers or through sources other than the issuers.
+Although Impact Shares evaluates all such information and data and ordinarily seeks independent corroboration when Impact Shares considers it appropriate and when such corroboration is reasonably available, Impact Shares is not in a position to confirm the completeness, genuineness or accuracy of such information and data.

 Trading Limitations.
 For all securities listed on a securities exchange, including options listed on a public exchange, the exchange generally has the right to suspend or limit trading under certain circumstances.
-Such suspensions or limits could render certain strategies difficult to complete or continue and subject the Fund to loss.
-Also, such a suspension could render it impossible for the Fund to liquidate positions thereby exposing them to potential losses.
-Finally, to the extent that advisory personnel of the Adviser acquire material non-public information in the course of service on the board of directors or creditor's committee of a company, the Fund may be prevented from buying or selling securities of that company.
+Such suspensions or limits could render certain strategies difficult to complete or continue and subject the Funds to loss.
+Also, such a suspension could render it impossible for the Funds to liquidate positions thereby exposing them to potential losses.
+Finally, to the extent that advisory personnel of Toroso or Impact Shares acquire material non-public information in the course of service on the board of directors or creditor's committee of a company, the Funds may be prevented from buying or selling securities of that company.

 Tracking and Correlation.
-While the Fund does not expect that its daily returns will deviate significantly from its daily investment objective, several factors may affect the Fund's ability to achieve this correlation.
-Among these factors are: (1) the Fund's expenses, including brokerage (which may be increased by high portfolio turnover) and the cost of the investment techniques employed by the Fund; (2) less than all of the securities in the benchmark index being held by the Fund and securities not included in the benchmark index being held by the Fund; (3) an imperfect correlation between the performance of instruments held by the Fund, such as swaps, futures contracts and other derivatives, and the performance of the underlying securities in the cash market; (4) bid-ask spreads (the effect of which may be increased by portfolio turnover); (5) holding instruments traded in a market that has become illiquid or disrupted; (6) the Fund's share prices being rounded to the nearest cent; (7) changes to the benchmark index that are not disseminated in advance; (8) the need to conform the Fund's portfolio holdings to comply with investment restrictions or policies or regulatory or tax law requirements; (9) actual purchases and sales of the shares of the Fund may differ from estimated transactions reported prior to the time share prices are calculated; (10) limit up or limit down trading halts on options or futures contracts which may prevent the Fund from purchasing or selling options or futures contracts; and (11) early and unanticipated closings of the markets on which the holdings of the Fund trade, resulting in the inability of the Fund to execute intended portfolio transactions.
-While a close correlation of the Fund to its benchmark may be achieved on any single trading day, over time the cumulative percentage increase or decrease in the NAV of the shares of the Fund may diverge significantly from the cumulative percentage decrease or increase in the benchmark due to a compounding effect
+While the Funds do not expect that their daily returns will deviate significantly from its daily investment objective, several factors may affect the Funds' ability to achieve this correlation.
+Among these factors are: (1) the Funds' expenses, including brokerage (which may be increased by high portfolio turnover) and the cost of the investment techniques employed by the Funds; (2) in the case of the Equity ETFs, less than all of the securities in the benchmark index being held by the Equity ETFs and securities not included in the benchmark index being held by the Equity ETFs; (3) an imperfect correlation between the performance of instruments held by the Funds, and the performance of the underlying securities in the cash market; (4) bid-ask spreads (the effect of which may be increased by portfolio turnover); (5) holding instruments traded in a market that has become illiquid or disrupted; (6) the Funds' share prices being rounded to the nearest cent; (7) in the case of the Equity ETFs, changes to the benchmark index that are not disseminated in advance; (8) the need to conform the Funds' portfolio holdings to comply with investment restrictions or policies or regulatory or tax law requirements; (9) actual purchases and sales of the shares of the Funds may differ from estimated transactions reported prior to the time share prices are calculated; and (10) early and unanticipated closings of the markets on which the holdings of the Funds trade, resulting in the inability of the Funds to execute intended portfolio transactions.
+While a close correlation of the Funds to their benchmark may be achieved on any single trading day, over time the cumulative percentage increase or decrease in the NAV of the shares of the Funds may diverge significantly from the cumulative percentage decrease or increase in the benchmark due to a compounding effect.